PacktPublishing/Mastering-React-Test-Driven-Development-Second-Edition/README.md

 | 1-19        | npm                    | Windows, Mac OS X, and Linux  |

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it](Graphics Bundle Link).
+[Click here to download it](https://packt.link/5dqQx).

+## What's in this repository

 This repository stores the source code for two JavaScript web applications which have been produced using a test-driven development (TDD) workflow.
 In addition to the application code, there are almost 500 Jest unit tests and also some Cucumber tests that utilise Puppeteer.